gabetax/gabetax.github.io/_posts/2014-04-14-write-a-better-etl-data-importer.md

 ## Wrapping Up

 Applications can not live without their data, but often time imports don't get the  level of detail and forethought that they deserve.
 When you're designing a new importer, give forethought to its run time, how it will get run, how you'll monitor it, how reliable your data is, and the risks if the import fails.
-Let your context guide your implementation, and
+Let your context guide your implementation, and you'll have an importer you can depend on.